AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 Segment rules are evaluated in the order they are listed.
 Containers allow control over the order of execution through the use of nested queries.

 Once you have added at least one tile to the rule builder canvas, you can begin to add containers.
-To create a new container, click the ellipses (...) in the top-right corner of the tile, then click **[!UICONTROL Add container]**.
+To create a new container, select the ellipses (...) in the top-right corner of the tile, then select **[!UICONTROL Add container]**.

 ![](../images/ui/segment-builder/add-container.png)

 A new container appears as the child of the first container, but you can adjust the hierarchy by dragging and moving the containers.
 The default behavior of a container is to "[!UICONTROL Include]" the attribute, event, or audience provided.
-You can set the rule to "[!UICONTROL Exclude]" profiles that match the container criteria by clicking **[!UICONTROL Include]** in the top-left corner of the tile and selecting "[!UICONTROL Exclude]".
+You can set the rule to "[!UICONTROL Exclude]" profiles that match the container criteria by selecting **[!UICONTROL Include]** in the top-left corner of the tile and selecting "[!UICONTROL Exclude]".

-A child container can also be extracted and added inline to the parent container by clicking "unwrap container" on the child container.
-Click the ellipses (...) in the top-right corner of the child container to access this option.
+A child container can also be extracted and added inline to the parent container by selecting "unwrap container" on the child container.
+Select the ellipses (...) in the top-right corner of the child container to access this option.

 ![](../images/ui/segment-builder/include-exclude.png)

-Once you click **[!UICONTROL Unwrap container]** the child container is removed and the criteria appear inline.
+Once you select **[!UICONTROL Unwrap container]** the child container is removed and the criteria appear inline.

 >[!NOTE]
 >